-If you buy a product which is not durable, then your small investment will be of no use.
+If you buy a product that is not durable, then your small investment will be of no use.
 Furthermore, you have to invest more in its maintenance which will automatically increase your per capita cost.

 Environmental conditions: Another important factor you need to consider, especially in the case of electronic items.
 If it is not compatible with the environment, then it will not last long for a sustainable period.

-For instance, if you use aluminum condenser and you’re living in a highly corrosive environment, then your condenser will not support you in the best way.
-Its five staring rating will drop down to one star within a period of one year.
+For instance, if you use an aluminum condenser and you’re living in a highly corrosive environment, then your condenser will not support you in the best way.
+Its five staring ratings will drop down to one star within a period of one year.
 So, it is recommended to choose wisely according to your environmental conditions.

-Thermal Conductivity: Thermal conductivity is termed as the rate at which the heat is transfer from the substance.
+Thermal Conductivity: Thermal conductivity is termed as the rate at which the heat is a transfer from the substance.
 And, copper transfer the heat more quickly than the aluminum condenser.
 Hence, it will cool your living space faster as compared to an aluminum condenser.
 If you want your AC to cool your room fast, then definitely copper condenser is the right choice.